 Collection of personal data

 MSSC will only require you to provide personal information appropriate for the completion of tasks specific to your time as a cadet or to manage the Sea Cadet Corps.
-This may be when you wish to join as a member of staff; volunteer your support to a Sea Cadet Unit; place an order through the MSSC College of the Sea (for our educational services) or apply for seafarers’ educational grants, scholarships or loans.
+This may be when you wish to join as a member of staff; volunteer your support to a Sea Cadet Unit; place an order through Marine Society book services and educational services or apply for seafarers’ educational grants, scholarships or loans.
 You will be required to provide sufficient personal information for the MSSC to safely manage and safeguard young people within the organisation, process organisational business, manage transactions and contact you in the event of a problem or issue arises.
 You may provide the MSSC with additional information at your own discretion.

 Purposes of processing personal data